jhannah-netlify/notes.jays.net/content/blog/resume.md

 managing large scale data systems.
 Diagram, TDD, and CI/CD addict.
 Love untangling epic git disasters.
 Perl / Python / Golang / DBs / APIs / cloud.

-A year ago in a fit of hubris and optimism decided to add a "Dream Job" section to my resume:
+A year ago, in a fit of hubris and optimism, I decided to add a "Dream Job" section to my resume:

 **Dream Job:** Using my backend / database / programming skills to help with